ibm-cloud-docs/dr-automation-powervs/verify-events.md

 | SCRIPT_FAILURE_EVENT           | Critical          | Script execution has failed.              |
 {: caption="List of events" caption-side="bottom"}

- >**Note:**{: #note}
+ >  **Note:**{: #note}
+  >

- >Users might not receive event notifications while disaster recovery operations are in progress, as the quick discovery process is blocked during these operations.
+  >- Users might not receive event notifications while disaster recovery operations are in progress, as the quick discovery process is blocked during these operations.

- >The KSYS subsystem sends site event notifications without considering the value of the notification_level system attribute.
+ >- The KSYS subsystem sends site event notifications without considering the value of the notification_level system attribute.